 Want to carry your hot water bottle around, no problem, it’s got a very useful carrying handle on the side.

 Want a choice of colour, again, no problem, red, blue or cream.

-Want a cover on it, you guessed, no problem, they come with or without a cover, you choose just how you want to use it.
+Want a cover on it, you guessed, no problem, they come with or without a cover, you choose just how you want to use your hot water bottle.
 Covers are super soft velour like fleece, we call it cuddlesoft.
 These are from our made in Britain of high quality covers at very affordable prices.
-Many of the budget fleece covers are imported from China and made to a budget for the high street.
+Many of the budget fleece covers are imported from China and made to a strict low budget for the high street.
 By using British manufacturing we can improve the quality, not just a little better but at least double the quality of the cheap imports which means these wash and wear and last and last.
 Also the colour of fabric and style is more in keeping with UK trends.
 It’s a win win for everyone and our regular customers know what to expect on quality.

 Jade Large Hot Water Bottle

 Finally a decent sized hot water bottle for when you really need one, it’s more than capable for any occasion.
 Extremely safe and reliable backed with a 2 year warranty, manufactured to latest British Standard BS1970: 2012.